-Teachers work so hard and take care of the most important thing in your life — your kids.
-You want to thank them properly at the end of the school year.
+Teachers work so hard and take care of the most important thing in your life – your kids.
+You want to show your gratitude during Teacher Appreciation Week and thank them properly at the end of the school year.
 But how?

-Lots of people have food allergies and smell sensitivities, so no treats and scented lotion.
-Giving cash seems just a little bit… crass.
+Lots of people have food allergies and smell sensitivities, so treats and scented lotion or candles are generally out.
+Giving cash can seem a little bit… crass (but more on that in a minute).
 If your kid is a handful, maybe a case of wine is in order, but is it appropriate?

-We reached out to a whole bunch of teachers in this completely unscientific, highly subjective survey to find out what teachers really want.
+We reached out to a whole bunch of teachers in this highly unscientific, completely subjective survey to find out what teachers really want.
 Names are withheld so you know this is serious investigative journalism (and to protect from hurt feelings).
 Here’s what we found:

 The most appreciated gift